elliotjb/Culverin-Engine3D/README.md

   Then, make sure all of them are inside the quadtree boundaries and click "UPDATE QUADTREE" button (only when Editor Mode is active).
 - The quadtree will correctly be divided and will contain static objects.

+# CAMERA CULLING
+- Only enabled in Play Mode.
+- To cull static objects you have to set them 'static' first, then update the quadtree.
+If they are inside the quadtree, culling for static objects in Play Mode is enabled.

 # GAME OBJECTS / COMPONENT OPTIONS
 You can right-click a game object or a component to see which options are enabled that will modify the selected element.
 Warning: for this release, cubes created in the engine hasn't got texture coords, so you won't be able to see the applied texture.